Not My Job: We Quiz The Beastie Boys On Yeast

 SAGAL: All right.
 Here's your first question.
 And feel free to collaborate, argue, whatever you like.
-Bread is really important to the French, as I'm sure you know, so much so that the French government once did what - A, created an award called La Croix du Pate, or The Cross of Dough; B, passed a law preventing bakers from taking vacations; or C, they sentence certain violent criminals to eating only American bread?
+Bread is really important to the French, as I'm sure you know - so much so that the French government once did what?
+A, created an award called La Croix du Pate, or The Cross of Dough; B, passed a law preventing bakers from taking vacations; or C, they sentenced certain violent criminals to eating only American bread?

 SAGAL: You're going to go A?

 HOROVITZ: Yeah.
 La Croix du Pate.